iskandarreza/loopgpt-js/README.md

+## LoopGPT-JS

-A Javascript implementation of the `loopgpt` Python module by Fariz Rahman - https://github.com/farizrahman4u/loopgpt
+A lightweight Javascript implementation of the [`loopgpt`](https://github.com/farizrahman4u/loopgpt) Python module by Fariz Rahman
+For use in browser environments, particularly off the main thread within web worker processes

-Add to your node project:
+#### Add to your node project:

 ```bash
 npm install loopgpt-js
 ```

-Usage example:
+#### Usage example:

 ```js
 const loopgpt = require('loopgpt-js')